ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 ## Enhancements planned for next  release: ##

-Support for either NAZA or APM
+Support for either NAZA or APM - NAZA implemented, but subsequently removed due to lack of interest

 TX switch ch in OSD menu - resolved in master / for next release

 Improved PWM RSSI handling - resolved in master / for next release

-Improved hardware current sensor handling
+Improved hardware current sensor handling - carried forward, however bugfix implemented for MW2.4

 Improved speed performance for serial and PWM based data (AHI etc.) - resolved in master / for next release